Last fact-checked: 18 August 2020

 Manila has become a popular destination for facelifts because of its highly-trained surgeons, professional medical practitioners, and state-of-the-art medical facilities.
 Since many of the surgeons here have studied or practiced in the US or Europe, English is spoken fluently.
 Hospitals and other facilities are often affiliated with international organizations (like ISO), that set internally-recognized hygiene and safety protocols.

 If you’ve checked the prices at home, you’ve noticed that a facelift procedure can cost as much as a brand new car.
-Facelifts in Manila cost between 50% - 90% less than in the US, Australia, UK and European countries—and even when factoring in airfare and accommodation expenses you are still likely to save thousands.
-Since you’ll already be there, you can even fit in an amazing mini-vacation to experience the beautiful beaches and rich mélange of Malay, Spanish and American culture.
-Talk with your doctor to figure out when you can fit in your cultural tour around your facelift procedure.
+Facelifts in Manila cost between 50%-70% less than in the US, Australia, UK and European countries.
+Even when factoring in airfare and accommodation expenses you are still likely to save thousands.
+Since you’ll already be there, you might even fit in a mini-vacation to experience the beautiful beaches and rich mélange of Malay, Spanish and American culture.
+Talk with your doctor to figure out when you can fit in your cultural tour prior to your facelift procedure.

 The average cost of Facelift in Manila is around AUD $26,000 (NZ $29,024, UK £13,606, EUR €17,364, CAN $23,977, USD $18,000).
 You can find incredible savings of about 80% compared to the cost of having the treatment at home, which is $6,561 in Australia.
 (NZ $7,324, UK £3,434, EUR €4,381, CAN $6,527, USD $4,600).

 [Please note: these prices are approximate estimates based on international data, calculated at the time of writing.]

 For surgery like this, it’s always advisable to do the same research on providers in Manila as you would at home.
 Check prospective surgeons’ education, certifications, qualifications, professional memberships and portfolios.
 You’ll want to check as many before & after photos as you can find, as well as reading reviews.